GCSEMaths

 • 1Probability is calculated as the number of successful outcomes divided by the total number of possible outcomes.

-• 3The sum of all probabilities in a sample space equals 1.
+• 3The sum of probabilities of all possible outcomes in a sample space equals 1.

 Simple Explanation

 Probability tells us how likely something is to happen.
-For example, if you have a bag of 10 marbles, and 3 are red, the probability of picking a red marble is 3 out of 10.
-This means if you picked a marble many times, about 3 out of every 10 picks would be red.
-You can write probabilities as fractions, decimals, or percentages.
+If you have a bag with 3 red balls and 2 blue balls, the probability of picking a red ball is 3 out of 5, or 0.6.
+This means if you pick a ball at random, there's a 60% chance it will be red.
+We can write probabilities as fractions, decimals, or percentages.

 Memory Trick